lammps/lammps/doc/src/Developer_notes.rst

 build is then :doc:`processed in parallel <Developer_par_neigh>`.

-The most commonly required neighbor list is a so-called "half" neighbor list requested by a pair style, where each pair of atoms is listed only once (except when then :doc:`newton command setting <newton>` for pair is off; in that case pairs straddling sub-domains or periodic boundaries will be listed twice).
+The most commonly required neighbor list is a so-called "half" neighbor list, where each pair of atoms is listed only once (except when the :doc:`newton command setting <newton>` for pair is off; in that case pairs straddling sub-domains or periodic boundaries will be listed twice).
 Thus these are the default settings when a neighbor list request is created in:

 .. code-block:: C++

    void Pair::init_style()
    {
-     neighbor->add_request(this, NeighConst::REQ_DEFAULT);
+     neighbor->add_request(this);
    }

    void Pair::init_list(int /*id*/, NeighList *ptr)